 9. The Earth God Temple Festival

 This festival is organized in order to respect and worship Phuc Duc Chinh God along with other folk gods.
-Ceremonies and activities such as welcoming gods with folk opera, performing comedy, performance by various folk artists, etc. are carried out during this festival.
+Ceremonies and activities such as welcoming gods with folk opera, performing comedy, performance by various folk artists, etc. are carried out during The Earth God Temple Festival which is one of the important festivals in Ho Chi Minh city.
 This is a well-known festival amongst all the temple festivals in Ho chi Minh city.

 When: 2nd day of the second lunar month